Lipid profile: Procedure and indication

 Recommendations for cholesterol testing come from the Adult Treatment Panel (ATP) III guidelines, and are based on many large clinical studies, such as the Framingham Heart Study.

 For healthy adults with no cardiovascular risk factors, the ATP III guidelines recommend screening once every five years.
 A lipid profile may also be ordered at regular intervals to evaluate the success of lipid-lowering drugs such as statins.

 In the pediatric and adolescent population, lipid testing is not routinely performed.
 However, the American Academy of Pediatrics and the National Heart, Lung, and Blood Institute (NHLBI) recommend that children aged 9–11 be screened once for severe cholesterol abnormalities.
 This screening can be valuable to detect genetic diseases such as familial hypercholesterolemia that can be lethal if not treated early.

 Traditionally, most laboratories have required patients to fast for 9–12 hours before screening.
 However, studies have questioned the utility of fasting before lipid panels, and some diagnostic labs routinely accept non-fasting samples.

+Methods

+Friedewald

+Typically the laboratory measures only three quantities: total cholesterol; HDL; Triglycerides.
+A typical procedure used by NHANES 2004 uses the following measurement methods: